JustinData/GA-WDI-Work/w01/d02/README.md

 ## Afternoon Lab
 - Complete the Guess the Number assignment
   - It is in the `ASSIGNMENT_FILES` folder.
 Instructions for what to do are within.
+  - Make sure if you use the starter code you are copying it into your OWN directory first

 ## Homework - Calculator
+- Complete the Calculator assignment
+  - It is in the `ASSIGNMENT_FILES` folder.
+Instructions for what to do are within.
+  - Make sure if you use the starter code you are copying it into your OWN directory first